Lessons learned as an Airbnb Superhost

 7. Manage the calendar

 Unless you block it off, your calendar is wide open for people to book any date.
 I had requests that were too short notice and I wasn’t able to have the cottage cleaned and prepped in time.
 I learned that you can set your preference for how much advance notice you require.
-We now use the cottage ourselves for the entire month of August so it’s blocked off a year in advance.
+Block off any times that you want to use the cottage far in advance.
+You can also set the booking window if you only want people to be able to book six months in advance, for instance.
 Maintaining an accurate calendar saves time for everyone.
 And it helps with your algorithm…

 8. Play the algorithm